hneustadter/ZFBrain/README.md

 Contributions to ZFBrain are welcome!

-The preferred method of submitting a change is by making a pull request on GitHub against the "master" branch
+The preferred method of submitting a change is by making a pull request on GitHub against the "master" branch.

 The documentation is generated using Sphinx.